Verification Guide 2013-2014

 5. What if I put "Will File" on my FAFSA?

-When completing the FAFSA, students and parents are allowed to claim their current tax filling status as "Will File," which indicates the tax filer will file taxes for the year at a later date.
+When completing the FAFSA, students and parents are allowed to claim their current tax filing status as "Will File," which indicates the tax filer will file taxes for the year at a later date.
 Those who claim "Will File" are allowed to use educated approximations when reporting financial information on the FAFSA.
 The expectation when completing the FAFSA with a "Will File" tax status is that the applicant will update the FAFSA at a later date when the taxes have been completed.

 Claiming "Will File" does not exempt a student from verification.
 Students and parents (if student is dependent) must provide a tax transcript in order for verification to be completed.